Brandon Banks: Hamilton Tiger-Cats

 Banks signed with the Hamilton Tiger-Cats on September 30, 2013.
 He played in the final 4 regular season games of the 2013 CFL season with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He was named the Special Teams Player of the Week for Week 18 of the 2013 CFL season for returning a missed field goal for the game-winning touchdown to clinch home-field advantage in the Eastern Semi-finals.
 In his second season in the league Banks returned two punts for touchdowns in the Tiger-Cats's 40-24 win over the Montreal Alouettes in the Eastern Final, advancing the Tiger-Cats to the 102nd Grey Cup.
 An additional punt return was called back because of a penalty.
 In the 102nd Grey Cup, Banks recorded a 45-yard receiving touchdown, while an apparent punt return touchdown with under a minute left in the game was called back due to an illegal block.
 He recorded 1,968 combined yards during the regular season.
 His performance earned him his first CFL All-Star award.

-Banks before a Tiger-Cats game in 2019.
+Banks before a Hamilton Tiger-Cats game in 2019.

 Banks saw a reduced workload in the receiving game in his third season in the CFL, despite playing in all 18 regular season games.
 He caught 22 passes for 220 yards, but carried the ball a career-high 20 times for 87 yards.
 He set personal bests across the board in both punt and kick return.
 In total he touched the ball 164 times (average of 9.1 times a game) for 2,070 yards with six touchdowns.
 He was named a CFL All-Star for the second consecutive season.

 Banks played in the first 15 games of the 2016 regular season before being suspended for two of the final three games of the year: He tested positive for a banned substance (Methylenedioxyamphetamine).
 Banks finished the season having amassed 2,082 kickoff return yards and scoring three return touchdowns.
 He was the East division nomination for Special Teams Player of the Year.